 - Quality process measurement in terms of value provided by the quality plan.

-The final and most important components of a quality plan are standards: What practices and procedures must be followed in your quality assurance plan for manufacturing to meet your customer’s needs, your demanding requirements and any government oversight?
+The final and most essential components of a quality plan are standards: What practices and procedures must be followed in your quality assurance plan for manufacturing to meet your customer’s needs, demanding requirements, and government oversight?

 The Value of SOPs